-In the interests of best protecting individual birds, we propose that the goal of the standards should be the abolition of the breeding, raising, killing or any use of poultry, whether for food, clothing or any other purpose.
-Every day over one million chickens are slaughtered for food in Australia.
+In the interests of best protecting individual birds, we propose that legislative measures should be taken to abolish the breeding, raising, killing or any use of chickens.
+Every year over 10 million layer hens (and a similar number of male chicks) are slaughtered in Australia.
 This needs to stop.

 The end goal of any animal welfare regulation should be ending all animal use by humans, in particular ending animal agriculture.
-This should be specified in the standards, which should also set out steps for the complete phasing out of poultry production in Australia.
+This should be specified in the legislation, which should also set out steps for the complete phasing out of the egg production industry in NSW.
 It should also specify a time scale for this process.
 We propose that a ten year phase out period be set.

-Recognition of the sentience of poultry should be explicitly included and acted on in the standard, in a similar way to the New Zealand Animal Welfare Act which stipulates that it is necessary to 'recognise animals as sentient'.
+Recognition of the sentience of poultry should be explicitly included and acted on in the legislation, in a similar way to the New Zealand Animal Welfare Act which stipulates that it is necessary to 'recognise animals as sentient'.
 In other words, to recognise that animals can experience both positive and negative emotions, including pain and distress.

-Ending the use of poultry in agriculture will have the greatest benefit to the welfare of the individual animals.
+Ending the use of hens in agriculture will have the greatest benefit to the welfare of the individual animals.
 Anything less will mean their continued use, suffering and death.
 Our proposal is based on science and ethics as we discuss below.

-While focused on minimising the risk to poultry welfare, the standards will also require a broader range of measures and will need to call on a number of government departments, including agriculture, planning, education and treasury, to ensure an orderly transition to a fully plant-based agricultural system.
-The standard should continue the research begun by Vegan Australia into how a phase out of animal agriculture would affect a number of sectors, including land use, the environment, the economy, employment and human health.
+While focused on minimising the risk to the welfare or hens, the legislation will also require a broader range of measures and will need to call on a number of government departments, including agriculture, planning, education and treasury, to ensure an orderly transition to a fully plant-based agricultural system.
+The legislation should continue the research begun by Vegan Australia into how a phase out of animal agriculture would affect a number of sectors, including land use, the environment, the economy, employment and human health.
 An economic impact assessment should be carried out, looking at how to phase out animal agriculture (including poultry) with the least impact on the economy and employment.
 Note that the animal agriculture industry contributes only about 1.2% to the Australian economy.
-The poultry meat industry makes up only 0.1% of Australia's agricultural exports and employment in the poultry industry represents only 0.2% of total Australian employment.
+The egg industry makes up a negligible amount of Australia's agricultural exports and employment in the entire poultry industry (not just eggs) represents only 0.2% of total Australian employment.
 Over a ten year phase out period, any dislocations should be manageable and alternative industries be set up.
-While much work remains to be done in ensuring a smooth transition to purely plantbased agriculture, doing so would be of benefit to Australia in the medium to long term, and, of course, of benefit to animals in the immediate term.
+While much work remains to be done in ensuring a smooth transition to purely plant-based agriculture, doing so would be of benefit to Australia in the medium to long term, and, of course, of benefit to animals in the immediate term.
 See the research into moving to a vegan agricultural system carried out by Vegan Australia.